impetus-dp/eCommerce/README.md

 ## Framework Design Features

-- WebDriver Manager /WebDriver Factory / Browser Factory  >  	Objective: To start a new webdriver with Environment Name: Test can run on Local or on Remote Machine or on cloud Browser Name: Test can ask for any browser; ImplicitlyWait; DriverPath.
+- WebDriver Manager /WebDriver Factory / Browser Factory  >  	Objective: To start a new webdriver with Environment Name: Test can run on Local or on Remote Machine or on cloud;
+																															Browser Name: Test can ask for any browser; ImplicitlyWait; DriverPath.

 - PageObject Manager 	>  Objective: To achieve page's single object created for all the step definiton files.